raibove/RecruitReady1/README.md

 # RecruitReady
 How to install and run the code on local machine :-
-* open terminal or command prompt and run following code
+* open terminal or command prompt and run following commands
   * git clone https://github.com/raibove/RecruitReady.git
   * cd client
   * npm install